 Enabling and disabling base properties

 If properties are disabled, any changes to their read or write settings are ignored.

-In addition to enabling or disabling Base properties, you can also define custom ones, which are known as Extended properties in Contacthub.
+In addition to enabling or disabling base properties, you can also define custom ones, which are known as Extended properties in Contacthub.
 See Creating and managing extended properties for more details.

 To assist with integration and help you to configure and customize Contacthub, you can download a copy of the JSON file that defines the schema for all base or extended properties.
 See Enabling and disabling base properties and Creating and managing extended properties for more details.